Zuoxiao Zuzhou: Early life

-His original name being Wu Hongjin, he grew up in a waterman family.
+He was born on March 4, 1970 in Jianhu County, originally named Wu Hongjin.
+He grew up in a waterman family.
 He experienced usual life on the street when he was young.
 In 1993, he came to Beijing after living in Shanghai.
 He later established “Beijing East Village” along with some other artists in Eastern suburbs which had a far-reaching impact on Chinese contemporary art.
 During this time, he founded the band NO with Ye Qian, and later changed his name to Zuoxiao Zuzhou as the vocal, guitarist, violinist and composer for the group.